 Our 100 Mile Wardrobe pieces tend to be time, labor, and skill intensive pieces with a focus on hand work and craftsmanship.

 Each year we create a few 100 Mile Wardrobe pieces.
+The quantity of pieces produced is always dependent upon the amount of locally produced yarn we can acquire.

 We feel this is possibly the most ethical way to produce knit and woven pieces.
 We love that this concept gives us the ability to support our local economy and work with a domestic supply chain.
 We feel it is an important project to pursue, and it creates a unique opportunity for customers wishing to invest in classic, timeless, ethical clothing.